-Depart from the U.S. for the Netherlands.
+Depart the U.S. for the Netherlands.
 The particulars of

 your arrival overseas are detailed with your flight itinerary.